Nutrition 101: Proteins

 • Add a scoop of protein powder to your morning oatmeal or fruit smoothie.

-• Have a handful of nuts or a scoop of peanut butter with your fruit at snacks.
+• Have a handful of nuts or a scoop of peanut butter with your fruit for snacks.

 • Enjoy veggie sticks with hummus and string cheese.